raymond-young/Food-Finder/README.md

 ## Swiping
 Currently Providers and Consumers are used for storing info to be used across screens.
-`TODO`: Look into using Redux for storing information.

 ## Text and custom fonts
 React Native has slightly limited way to customise fonts.